NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 • 2.4GHz Scan Hours (0-25): Default is ALL.
 Note that all times are in UTC.

-!!ALERT!!
+⚠️ ALERT!
 If you shut off all 2.4GHz hours and then unpair with the Node, you will not be able to pair with it again, since you have told the Node to turn off the 2.4GHz radio indefinitely.
 Also, if you do set a schedule for 2.4GHz listening, you can only pair with your device during those hours when it is listening.
-For instance, if you are studying Monarch butterflies using the BlūMorpho tags, and only have the Nodes listening during the daylight hours, you will only be able to pair to your Nodes with the CTT Mobile App during those daylight hours.
+For instance, if you are studying Monarch butterflies using the BluMorpho tags and only have the Nodes listening during the daylight hours, you will only be able to pair to your Nodes with the CTT Mobile App during those daylight hours.

 • Dev (this may not be available) - The Developer page has three buttons at the top:

-• Command - allows the user to submit various commands to the Node, and provides feedback from the node via the output window.
+• Command - allows the user to submit various commands to the Node and provides feedback from the Node via the output window.

-• FW Update - allows the user to upload a new Firmware file.
+• FW Update - allows the user to upload a new firmware file.

 • Clear - clears the output console.

-Clicking on the Command button will bring up a list of commands you can issue to the Node
+Clicking on the Command button will bring up a list of commands you can issue to the Node.

-4.3 Node Firmware
+6.3 Node Firmware

-The current Node Firmware as of this writing is v0.6.0-beta.
+The current Node firmware as of this writing is v0.6.0-beta.

-4.4 Updating your Node firmware
+6.4 Updating your Node firmware

-If you need to update your Node firmware, you can use the following steps.
+If you need to update your Node firmware, you can use the following steps:

 Ensure you have the current Node firmware file.
 If you don’t, you can find it in our User Guide directory.